oils-for-unix/oils/doc/variable-scope.md

 This doc is filled with details, so it will help to keep these goals in mind:

+- Code written in Oil style (with `proc`) is easier to read/audit than code written in shell style.
+  - in shell, functions can pollute the caller's stack, because of the dynamic scope rule.
 - Remove dynamic scope.
 This mechanism is unfamiliar to most programmers, and may result in mutating variables where you don't expect it.
   - Instead of using dynamic scope by default, Oil lets you choose it